Symplectic homology and the Eilenberg-Steenrod axioms: Excision

 Here $\psi_{\nu\nu'}:FH^{(a,b)}_{I,II^-}(K_{\nu'})\to FH^{(a,b)}_{I,II^-}(K_\nu)$ is the continuation map induced by a convex interpolation between $K_\nu$ and $K_{\nu'}$.
 As a consequence we have a canonical isomorphism

 The complex $FC^{(a,b)}_{I,II^-}(K_\nu)$ can be decomposed as

 with differential of upper triangular form $\left( \right)$.
 Lemma~\ref{lem:no-escape-homotopies} below shows that this decomposition is preserved by the continuation maps $\psi_{\nu\nu'}$, which also have upper triangular form.
 (That this precise property could \emph{a priori} fail for the Hamiltonians $H_\nu$ was the reason to deform them to the Hamiltonians $K_\nu$.)
 In particular, there is a well-defined inverse system of quotient homologies $FH^{(a,b)}_{II^-}(K_\nu)$, $\nu\to\infty$.
-Lemma~\ref{lem:vanishing} below shows that the inverse limit of this system vanishes, and we thus obtain a canonical isomorphism Ê the map being induced in the limit by the inclusions $FC^{(a,b)}_I(K_\nu)\hookrightarrow FC^{(a,b)}_{I,II^-}(K_\nu)$.
+Lemma~\ref{lem:vanishing} below shows that the inverse limit of this system vanishes, and we thus obtain a canonical isomorphism